-- 1) What is the most common complaint you hear from passengers?

-- The bus does not come often enough

-- o The bus is late/delayed

-- o The bus is too hot

-- o The bus stops are not safe

-- o The bus stop area is not comfortable to wait

-- o The sidewalks to access the bus are in bad shape

-- o The shelters/bus stops are in bad condition

-- o The trip takes too long

-- o Other:

-- 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

-Comment Box:

-- 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid-block):

-List 1 Hell K while Wo Stop sign when student are leaving campus

-List 2 California Bluegues no street light broken

-List 3 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+- 1) What is the most common complaint you hear from passengers? - ✓ The bus does not come often enough - o The bus is late/delayed - o The bus is too hot - o The bus stops are not safe - o The bus stop area is not comfortable to wait - o The sidewalks to access the bus are in bad shape - The shelters/bus stops are in bad condition - o The trip takes too long - o Other: - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
+The lighting On Route 11 Comment Box: - 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): List 1 After - K & Mills - W Stop sign when student are leaving campus List 2 Calolice & Blueguess - no street light - broken List 3 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?

-- Better sidewalks
+- o Better sidewalks

-- More shelters
+- o More shelters

 - Effective wayfinding

 - Better lighting and visibility

 - Wider landing areas

 - More frequent service

 - o Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?

-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing the of my pushingers have mentioned them - 6) Any other suggestion of improvements that could help riders access the public transportation system.
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing NOVE & My pussenegues have methoded to be

+- 6) Any other suggestion of improvements that could help riders access the public transportation system.
+Comment: We for the Mere after to call a customer service about times

-Comment: West weld to be more abstace to call as customers survive abstace. - 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: